Houston Dog Bite Lawyers

 Dog Bites: Who Is at Fault?

 When a dog bites or otherwise attacks a person, the owner can be held liable.
+How do you win a dog bite case?

 Often, such liability is covered by a homeowner’s insurance policy of the dog owner.